Zulfen/ZulfChat/README.md

 # ZulfChat
 A really simple chat app made with Jetpack Compose.
-This project's code and structure will change quite a bit as I am using this project to learn Android development.
+This project's code and structure will change quite a bit as I am using this project to learn Android development, Kotlin and Gradle.

 Using the awesome [Compose Destinations](https://github.com/raamcosta/compose-destinations) library by raamcosta for navigation!